-The protective function of the safety sensor is only ensured if appropriately and professionally mounted for the respective, intended area of application.
+The protective function of the safety sensor is only ensured if appropriately and properly mounted for the respective, intended area of application.

-- ♥ Only allow competent persons to install the safety sensor. - Maintain the necessary safety distances (see chapter 7.1.1 "Calculation of safety distance S"). - Make sure that stepping behind, crawling under or stepping over the protective device is reliably ruled out and reaching under, over or around is taken into account in the safety distance, if applicable with additional distance C{RO} corresponding to EN ISO 13855. - Take measures to prevent that the safety sensor can be used to gain access to the danger zone, e.g. by stepping or climbing into it. - ♥ Observe the relevant standards, regulations and these instructions. - After mounting, check the safety sensor for proper function. - Clean the safety sensor at regular intervals.
+- ♥ Only allow competent persons to install the safety sensor. - Maintain the necessary safety distances (see chapter 7.1.1 "Calculation of safety distance S"). - Make sure that stepping behind, crawling under or stepping over the protective device is reliably ruled out and reaching under, over or around is taken into account in the safety distance, if applicable with additional distance CRO corresponding to EN ISO 13855. - b Mount the safety sensor in such a way that it is protected from being damaged. - If the vibration and shock requirements are above the values specified in this document, vibration damping measures must be implemented. - Take measures to prevent that the safety sensor can be used to gain access to the danger zone, e.g. by stepping or climbing into it. - by Observe the relevant standards, regulations and these instructions. - After mounting, check the safety sensor for proper function. - Clean the safety sensor at regular intervals.
 Environmental conditions: see chapter 15 "Technical data" Care: see chapter 13 "Care, maintenance and disposal"